 Check out these articles for more in-depth information on the science behind our weight philosophy: Weight Science: Evaluating the Evidence for a Paradigm Shift + The Weight-Inclusive versus Weight-Normative Approach to Health: Evaluating the Evidence for Prioritizing Well-Being over Weight Loss.
 We also recommend viewing the short video below from the Association for Size Diversity on “Poodle Science”.

 We believe the body works–regardless of body size.
 Our treatment approach guides clients to find trust in oneself and what we call “body wisdom”.
 We hope clients learn to trust the unique wisdom of their bodies and the important information it provides about emotions, relationships, environment, nutrition needs, movement, and more.
 The process of finding trust in one’s body wisdom includes exploration of the things that get in the way of having a full and caring relationship with their body.
-Some of these things are: systems of oppression, eating disorder behaviors, shame, trauma, etc. This work is done in individual sessions with providers and within the group context through vulnerable connection with one another over shared experiences and differences.
+Some of these things are: systems of oppression, eating disorder behaviors, long held beliefs about food/weight, shame, trauma, etc. This work is done in individual sessions with providers and within the group context through vulnerable connection with one another over shared experiences and differences.
 Our belief is that by getting back in touch with all of one’s body’s signals and wisdom, after what is often a long period of disconnection, avoidance and/or invalidation through an eating disorder, is a foundational element of eating disorder recovery.